Engage podcast series

 Thank you to the CIPR Podcast Editorial Board for developing and producing the Engage series.

-Vice-Chair: Kenny McDonald MCIPR, The Scottish Government
+Kenny McDonald, Accredited Practitioner, MCIPR, Scottish Government